corl2022/learning-safety-filter/readme.md

 The parameter "a" refers to 'vel2throttle_grad' and "b" to 'vel2throttle_off', both set in config/cbf_params.yaml.
 They need to be adjusted to the particular car.

 ## Vectorized computation
 The implementation using vectorized calculations is part of both the simulation and the ROS package.
-To compare the simulation time between the vectorized computation and that of a direct looop, in 'main' set the parameter
+To compare the simulation time between the vectorized computation and that of a direct loop, in 'main' set the parameter
 ```
 run_loop = True
 ```